 How to Choose the Best Coffee Cup Material

 We love coffee.
-We can drink it hot or iced.
+We can drink it hot or iced (How Is Iced Coffee Made?).
 There’s coffee with milk and sugar, or just black with nothing added to it.
 There’s mocha, macchiato, frappé, cappuccino, espresso, and the list goes on and on.
+You can in many cases substitute the dairy milk for soy milk in your coffee if you prefer!

 But have you ever thought about what type of material your coffee cup is made of?
 There’s a lot to consider when choosing the best coffee cup material.
 The first thing you think about is the size of your mug.
 Then you look at the color and design.
 But before you pick the first pretty mug you see, ask yourself these questions: